celery/celery/docs/userguide/extending.rst

 .. _Flower: http://pypi.python.org/pypi/flower

-The command definition is in two parts separated by the equal sign, where the first part is the name of the subcommand (flower), then the fully qualified module path to the class that implements the command (``flower.command.FlowerCommand``).
+The command definition is in two parts separated by the equal sign, where the first part is the name of the sub-command (flower), then the fully qualified module path to the class that implements the command (``flower.command.FlowerCommand``).